This article explains why you'll sometimes see incorrect information in the

 Changed by field will display the username of the Salesforce user running the comparison.
 In both cases, this information is likely to be incorrect.
 This is not a bug in Gearset, but unfortunately a limitation of the Salesforce Metadata API.
 (This is discussed in further detail later on in this article.)

 Let's take an example to show how this works:

-- Let's say you created a Custom Object in your production org on the 15th August 2018
+Let's say you created a custom object in your production org on the 15th August 2019.

-- When you log into the org, or run a comparison with Gearset, you can see the Changed on date is 15th August 2018
+When you log into the org, or run a comparison with Gearset, you can see the

-- On the 10th September 2018 you use this production org to refresh your integration sandbox
+On the 10th September 2019 you use this production org to refresh your integration sandbox.

 Platform releases adding new features